mikeivashka/EPM_Project/README.md

-This is an educactional project for EPAM training.
+This is an educactional project for Cource work and EPAM training.
 Notice: might contain some strange technical solutions, but its my first experience with Spring

 Consists of web-application(servlet) based on Spring Web and implements a system for comminication nutritionists and their clients:
 Allows nutritionists to send recommendations for their clients, based on existing sources of different dishes and excersises.